Trifolium gymnocarpon

+It is native to the western United States.

 Description

 Trifolium gymnocarpon is a small perennial herb with stems spreading along the ground to form a flat mat or clump.
-The leaves are each made up of 3 hairy leaflets with serrated edges (sometimes, due to a genetic mutation that is relatively common in this species, clovers with 4 or 5 leaflets may also be seen).
+The leaves are each made up of three hairy leaflets with serrated edges (though due to a relatively common genetic mutation, they may have four or five leaflets).
 The inflorescence is an umbel of flowers spreading out or flexing downward.
-The flower is roughly a centimeter long and dull pink or brownish in color.
+The flower is roughly 1 cm long and dull pink or brownish in color.